eduardohr-muniz/auto_form_validate/README.md

 **validator:** A function that validates input values.
 Returns a string error message or null for valid input.
 **regexFilter:** A regular expression that defines allowed characters for input validation.
 **formatters:** A list of string masks used to format input strings, such as phone numbers or dates.
-**textInputType:** Specifies the type of keyboard input for text fields, such as email address, phone
+**textInputType:** Specifies the type of keyboard input for text fields, such as email address, phone.

 #### Class Example
 ```dart